 If you are having a complex website, you can choose this way as the Drush command allows you to run migrations one-by-one.
 You also have the option of rollback.
 Drush will be installed if you are using Composer to build your Drupal 8 website.
 You can download the contributed modules - Migrate Upgrade, Migrate Plus, and Migrate Tools.
 Enable these modules and you can start the migration process.
 You can always check the migration status and import the entire data.

-Skynet Technologies has certified Drupal experts who have the expertise and skills in migrating your current projects to the newer Drupal versions.
+Skynet Technologies has Drupal experts who have the expertise and skills in migrating your current projects to the newer Drupal versions.
 You can connect with us for making a seamless upgrade to the latest Drupal version.

 - Drupal 8